USS Queenfish (SS-393): Post-World War II operations, 1945 – 1963

 After an overhaul at Mare Island Naval Shipyard, Queenfish assumed duties as flagship, Submarine Force, Pacific Fleet.
 Homeported at Pearl Harbor after the war, Queenfish returned to the Far East during March 1946 and in June–July 1949, but spent most of the period to 1950 in training operations in the eastern Pacific.
 In late 1947 she operated in the Bering Sea.

 In February and March 1950, Queenfish took part in combined Operations with units of the U.S. Pacific and British Fleets.
 She made cruises to Korean waters in 1951 and 1953.
 In February 1954 she sailed to her new homeport of San Diego.
 The next four years were spent operating off the west coast of the United States, with the exception of two weeks in Hawaii in late 1956.
 On 16 January 1958, she departed for a six-month deployment to WestPac, returning to San Diego 27 July to resume operations off the west coast of the United States.

 Queenfish was reclassified AGSS-393 1 July 1960.
 She decommissioned and was struck from the Navy List 1 March 1963.
 Slated for scrapping, she was instead sunk as a target by the nuclear-powered submarine on 14 August 1963.

+The Queenfish portrayed the USS Sea Tiger in the 1959 movie "Operation Petticoat" starring Cary Grant and Tony Curtis.